MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 1. Select **Add members** to update members and [assign roles](user-roles.md).
 Currently, only **Environment admin** is available.

-1. If you set up a [connection to audience insights](configure-connections.md), you can select  **Allow access to profile data** to allow the member to see reports based on user profiles
+1. If you set up a [connection to audience insights](configure-connections.md), you can select  **Allow access to profile data** to allow the member to see reports based on [user profiles](profile-reports.md).

 1. Select **Add members** to add them to your environment.

-### Manage connections
+## Manage connections

 Establishing connections to audience insights lets you see reports in engagement insights based on unified customer profiles.

 For more information, see [Configure connections](configure-connections.md).

-### Manage personal data
+## Manage personal data

 To protect your customer's personal data, you can delete or export end-user identifiable data.

-For more information, see [Delete and export event data containing personal information](delete-export-personal-data.md)
+For more information, see [Delete and export event data containing personal information](delete-export-personal-data.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]